 You may need to call an HVAC contractor for several reasons, whether it’s routine maintenance or a problem with your heating or cooling.
 Other examples include your furnace, heat pump, or air conditioning unit issues.

-- Temperature issues: A furnace blowing cold air instead of hot, or big variations in temperature from one room to the next, are telling signs that it’s time to call a technician.
+- Temperature issues: A furnace not turning on, blowing cold air instead of hot, or big variations in temperature from one room to the next are telling signs that it’s time to call a technician.
 Temperature inconsistencies could point to an issue with your ductwork or your thermostat’s sensor.

 - Your system is frequently running: It’s normal to have air conditioning running for long periods on hot summer days.
 What’s not normal is for it to kick on constantly every day and night due to restricted airflow from dirty filters, coils, or air ducts.

 - Bad smell: Does your home smell musty, or do you notice a burning odor when your HVAC unit starts?
-Your HVAC could need cleaning, or it may be an electrical issue or fan motor problem.
+Your HVAC could have mold, or it may be an electrical issue or a fan motor problem.

 - High energy bill: Energy bills fluctuate, but anything unusual can be more than seasonal spikes.
 Higher-than-average energy bills indicate anything from a faulty thermostat to clogged filters or a refrigerant leak.